neondatabase/neonctl/README.md

----
-title: Neon CLI
-subtitle: Use the Neon CLI to manage Neon projects directly from your terminal
-enableTableOfContents: true
-isDraft: true
----

 The Neon CLI supports numerous operations, such as authentication and management of Neon projects, branches, compute endpoints, databases, roles, and more.

 The Neon CLI command name is `neonctl`.
 The GitHub repository for the Neon CLI is found [here](https://github.com/neondatabase/neonctl).